 How to Build a Fence Overview: Project scope, design and key tools

 Good fences may make good neighbors, but an ugly, flimsy or poorly built one won’t make anyone happy.
 This fence, on the other hand, is durable, handsome and sure to please everyone.
 Rules in most regions require that the best sides face out (toward the neighbors), but our fence is designed to look good from both sides.
-Here are 10 other modern fence ideas you can thing about.

 We used treated 4x4s for long-lasting posts and “sandwich” construction for the panels for strength and easier assembly.
 This fence isn’t cheap compared with the cost of a fence built from preassembled panels from a home center.
 But this fence has thicker, higher quality wood, more detail and better fasteners than any store-bought selection.
 And we designed it so anyone who can handle a circular saw and level can build it.